iRobot Braava Jet M6 review: the best specialist robot mop money can buy

 Is there a more mundane – and messier – household task than mopping the floor?
 Firstly, mopping involves effort – a lot of effort – and on a regular basis if you have muddy pets, kids or outdoorsy householders who regularly leave a trail of countryside all over the kitchen floor.

 Granted, there are some very interesting bog-standard mops on the market, including the cheap-and-cheerful Vileda Turbo and Flash Powermop.
-And there are also some very decent steam-based mops like the exceedingly good Kärcher SC3 Upright [LINK TO KARCHER REVIEW] which you can read about in our full review.
+And there are also some very decent steam-based mops like the exceedingly good Kärcher SC3 EasyClean Upright which you can read about in our full review.

 But these all involve getting off one’s bottom and sloshing water all over the shop, not to mention the uncomfortable effort of constantly pushing and pulling a soaking cloth or a stringy mass of sodden thick cotton strands across the floor.
 It’s a first world problem to be sure, but first world problems need first world solutions and the iRobot Braava Jet M6 might just be one of them.